 - Use the right technology tools

-- Optimize your customer experience strategy
+- Review your customer experience strategy on a regular basis

 1. Research and create buyer personas